fragarco/abasc/docs/en/abasc.md

 The maximum length was 255 characters.

-In BASC, string data is stored **directly after the length byte**, reserving **up to 255 bytes for the entire structure**.
+In ABASC, string data is stored **directly after the length byte**, reserving **up to 255 bytes for the entire structure**.
 Therefore, **the maximum string length is 254 characters**.

-The only exception is **RSX calls**, for which BASC preserves the original Locomotive BASIC string structure to ensure compatibility.
+The only exception is **RSX calls**, for which ABASC preserves the original Locomotive BASIC string structure to ensure compatibility.
 Thus, RSX routines will always receive strings in the 3-byte indirection format:

 * 1 byte: length
 * 2 bytes: pointer to content

 In addition, programmers may not always want to reserve the full 254 bytes for every string.
-BASC therefore includes two statements from Locomotive BASIC 2: **`FIXED`** and **`DECLARE`**, which allow specifying the exact buffer size:
+ABASC therefore includes two statements from Locomotive BASIC 2: **`FIXED`** and **`DECLARE`**, which allow specifying the exact buffer size:

 ```basic
 DECLARE A$ FIXED 10  ' A$ may contain up to 10 characters
 ```

 The above sentence reserves 11 bytes total (1 length byte + 10 characters).
-It is important to note that BASC does **not perform runtime bounds checking**—unlike an interpreter—so writing more characters than the space allocated for `A$` will lead to unpredictable behavior.
+It is important to note that ABASC does **not perform runtime bounds checking**—unlike an interpreter—so writing more characters than the space allocated for `A$` will lead to unpredictable behavior.

 ### Arrays

 In Locomotive BASIC, an array that has not been explicitly declared with `DIM` is assumed to contain 10 elements.
-BASC is stricter: compilation will fail if the program attempts to use an array that has not been declared explicitly with `DIM`.
+ABASC is stricter: compilation will fail if the program attempts to use an array that has not been declared explicitly with `DIM`.

 Furthermore, a string array immediately allocates memory for **all its elements**.
 By default, each string occupies 255 bytes (1 length + 254 content), which can quickly exhaust available memory.
 As with individual strings, the `FIXED` clause may be used: